Honda CB400 Super Four: 2004–2007

 2005: Added analogue pre-load adjustment mechanism for the front suspension and high-density polyurethane material for the seat cushion.
-From 2005, the CB400 Super Bol d'Or has been available with a half-fairing in Japan and later in SE Asia as well.
+From 2005, the half-fairing equipped CB400 Super Bol d'Or has been available in Japan; later in Southeast Asia as well.

 2006: Larger ignition coils supply a more stable spark at lower rpms; clear smoke lenses on the turn indicator lights.

-2008–October 2022
+2008–2022

 2008: The CB400SF Hyper VTEC Revo introduced Honda's PGM-FI programmed fuel injection and an idle air control valve for improved fuel economy and reliability.
 Revised engine materials and an integrated crank-case cover reduced the engine weight by 2 kg.
 The VTEC operation was further refined such that in gears 1–5 four-valve operation engaged at 6,300 rpm for wide open throttle, otherwise at 6,750 rpm, and remaining at 6,750 rpm in 6th gear.
 Independent cylinder ignition timing map, revised air intake geometry and a larger stainless steel muffler contribute to fuel efficiency.
 Updated frame rigidity and engine mounting position improved handling.
 Optional combined ABS uses three-piston sliding calipers on the front brakes instead of the standard four-piston opposed calipers and a larger 256 mm rear brake disc.
 Weight increased by 4 kg, and 9 kg with ABS.

 2014: Central LCD screen with gear position, fuel consumption, thermometer and heater level for the handle grips (available with the "E Package"), 10-spoke wheels, round mirrors and dual grab rails on a revised rear cowl with LED rear lights and clear lens.
 Revised frame geometry brought the handlebars 10 mm higher and 7 mm closer to the rider, and also reduced the rise angle of the tail end, both changes resulting in a more upright riding position.
 Revised half-fairing with LED headlight for the Super Bol d'Or.
 Weight increased by 3 kg.

 Genuine accessories available from Honda include a rear carrier storage box that installs in place of the dual grab rails, a 12V power socket that plugs into the wiring harness, and a central stand.

 2018: 25th anniversary model of Honda's PROJECT BIG 1 (SuperFour since 1992), smaller 2-chamber muffler and updated throttle bodies to comply with emissions regulations, also increased the maximum power to 41 kW.
 LED headlight, updated front and rear suspension, right-angle tyre valve stems, and push type helmet lock bracket.
 Super Bol d'Or is available with ABS only.
 Weight increased by 2 kg.

+2026–present

+2026: The CB400SF E-Clutch introduced Honda's E-Clutch technology which automatically controls the clutch, and a throttle-by-wire system which contributes to direct throttle response.